Debalent/Finthos/PROSPECT-COMMUNICATIONS-TEMPLATE.md

 What I'm really excited to discuss with you is the market timing.
 We're seeing unprecedented demand for compliant fintech infrastructure, especially with the new regulatory requirements coming into effect.

-PeoplePay eliminates what typically takes 18-24 months of compliance work and represents a $500K+ development investment that's already complete.
+Finthos eliminates what typically takes 18-24 months of compliance work and represents a $500K+ development investment that's already complete.

 Arlo, based on your portfolio focus, I see three potential fits: